 How does one deal with this incredible pain?
 How do they keep going each day when the one they love forgets what is said or no longer remembers them?

 How We See Life

 You’re probably wondering why I would even think about something like this.
 The profession we work in throughout our lives tends to dictate how we see Life.

 An accountant thinks in terms of numbers and runs situations through the numbers or finances.
 An engineer thinks in terms of black and white.
 There is no grey area.
 As does a medical professional, will think in terms of sickness and disease.

 We never expect to lose the one we love.
-All of our lives, we enjoy each other, and then one-day things seem to be different.
-You see the thought processes change and the trips to the hospital increase.
+We enjoy each other all of our lives, and then one day, things seem to be different.
+You see the thought processes change, and the trips to the hospital increase.

 If you stop to think about it, the fear will overwhelm you, so you keep going every day doing what you need to do.
-When the tasks at hand start to dominate all of your time, it came upon you gradually, so you don’t realize that your Life has changed.
+When the tasks at hand start to dominate your time, it comes upon you gradually, so you don’t realize that your Life has changed.

-Your mind adjusts, and you keep going because to quit is not an option.
+Your mind adjusts, and you keep going because quitting is not an option.
 And if you stop, the fear will take over, and you may dwell on the outcome.
 The end is too painful, and the circle continues and perpetuates.